Home > VA Loan Pre-Approval

 Can I use a VA loan more than once?+

 Yes.
-VA loan benefits can be used multiple times.
+Per VA Pamphlet 26-7 Chapter 2 and 38 U.S.C. § 3703, VA loan benefits can be used multiple times.
 If you sell the home and pay off the VA loan, your entitlement is fully restored.
-You can also have two VA loans simultaneously if you have remaining entitlement.
-The funding fee increases slightly for subsequent use (3.3% with $0 down vs 2.15% for first use), but the no-PMI and competitive rate benefits still apply.
-There is no lifetime limit on the number of VA loans.
+You can have two VA loans simultaneously if you have remaining entitlement.
+The funding fee increases for subsequent use (3.3% with under-5% down vs 2.15% for first use, per 38 U.S.C. § 3729), but the no-PMI and rate-discount benefits still apply.

 How do VA loan rates compare to conventional?+

-VA loan rates are typically 0.25-0.50% lower than conventional rates because the VA guarantee reduces lender risk.
-In April 2026, average VA 30-year rates are approximately 5.90% compared to 6.37% for conventional.
-Combined with $0 down payment and no PMI, VA loans offer the best overall value of any mortgage program.
-The trade-off is the funding fee (2.15% for first-time use), but this is waived for veterans with service-connected disabilities.
+VA loan rates are typically 0.25-0.50% lower than the Freddie Mac PMMS conventional 30-year national average, because the VA guarantee (38 C.F.R. § 36.4302) reduces lender risk.
+Combined with $0 down payment and no PMI requirement (38 U.S.C. § 3703 prohibits PMI on VA loans), VA loans offer the best overall value of any mortgage program for eligible borrowers.
+The funding fee (2.15% first-time use under 38 U.S.C. § 3729) is the trade-off, waived for service-connected disability per VA Pamphlet 26-7 Chapter 8.5.